MoizaliTaj/IITM_Academic_Project_AppDev_2/README.md

 Prashant	upda
 Sameer	sukha

-## Below is a details explanation of various pages in this application
+## Below is a detailed explanation of various pages in this application